Hon. Brett Kavanaugh

 United States Court of Appeals for the District of Columbia Circuit (2006-Present)

 This post is the first in a series exploring the free speech rulings of Judge Brett Kavanaugh, a federal appeals court judge reportedly being considered for Justice Kennedy’s seat on the Supreme Court.
-(Part II is here, part III is here, and part IV is here.)
+(Part II is here, part III is here, part IV is here, and part V is here.)
 We begin our analysis with five significant campaign finance opinions he authored or joined.

 Judge Kavanaugh has seen his fair share of campaign finance and political speech cases.
 That’s for good reason.
 The United States Court of Appeals for the District of Columbia Circuit, where he has served since 2006, has jurisdiction over most challenges to federal campaign finance laws and regulations.
 We analyze the following such cases in this post.

 - EMILY’s List v.
 Federal Election Comm’n, 581 F.3d 1 (D.C.
 Cir.
 2009)

 - SpeechNow.org v.
 Fed.
 Election Comm’n, 599 F.3d 686 (D.C.
 Cir.
 2010) (en banc)

 - Independence Institute v.
 Fed.
 Election Comm’n, 816 F.3d 113 (D.C.
 Cir.
 2016)

 - Pursuing America’s Greatness v.
 Fed.
 Election Comm’n, 831 F.3d 500 (D.C.
 Cir.
 2016)

 - Wagner v.
 Fed.
 Election Comm’n, 793 F.3d 1 (D.C.
 Cir.
 2015) (en banc)